VitorVilela7/SMW-SA1-Pack/readme.txt

  |_____/_/    \_\    |_|   |_|   \__,_|\___|_|\_\
    by Vitor Vilela                 Version 1.26

-The SA-1 Pack, as the name implies, is a packable of patches containing everything you need to activating the SA-1 chip and optimizes your SMW ROM for using it.
+The SA-1 Pack, as the name implies, is a package of patches containing everything you need to activating the SA-1 chip and optimizes your SMW ROM for using it.